Unveiling the drivers of the Baryon Cycles with Interpretable Multi-step Machine Learning and Simulations: Data and Methods

 \subsection{Features and Targets}

-Our primary focus in this study is understanding the factors that influence the baryon fraction within galaxies.
+Our primary focus in this study is to identify the galaxy and halo properties most strongly associated with the baryon fraction within galaxies.
 The baryon fraction is the target variable of our multi-step machine learning pipeline: